swagathushetty/swagathushetty/README.md

 Apart from coding I also spend a lot of time writing techincal documentations.

+I have written more than 50+ applications from a simple expense calculator to a full ecommerce website with payment and email intergration

 ---
 I have built backend applications that uses the MVC architechture,OOP and